 Ever felt like you've been a target of the 'accuser of the brethren'?
 I have felt like I've had a big red target on my back today and the accuser has had me in his rifle's scope.

 Usually if there's a question of blame, even if I was a million miles away from the incident, I will feel a twinge of guilt.
 If a policeman pulls up behind me in traffic, even if I'm below the speed limit, I start to get nervous and to feel guilty.
 So the enemy knows how to get me.
 As a child, I was very mischievous and mouthy and curious...
-I got into a lot of scrapes.
-I was truly often to 'blame'.
-But also, almost as often, I was not.
-However, it became a pattern in my life to be the scapegoat.
-As a 'mature' adult I've found that I carry that with me.
+I got into trouble a lot.
+I was often 'to blame'.
+But also, almost as often, I was innocent, but still blamed.
+Unfortunately, it became a pattern in my life to be the scapegoat.
+As an adult I've found that I still tend to carry that with me.
 I am hyper-sensitive to blame.
 Even in normal relational arguments that are bound to come, if blame is ever leveled at me (even if deserved), I usually cannot handle it.
 But God has been healing me of this and working in my heart...
 I'm not there yet but I am seeing improvement.